Howard Terminal: Fact vs. Fiction Howard Terminal: Just the Facts

 We’re a coalition of longtime local businesses, workers, labor organizations, and Oakland community members who are deeply concerned about the Oakland A’s’ proposal to leave behind their current Coliseum location in East Oakland and build a new stadium in the middle of Oakland’s thriving working waterfront.

 Why does this matter?

 The Howard Terminal proposal leaves East Oakland behind – taking away the community’s last remaining major sports franchise and offering nothing in return but vague promises about future development.
 Moving the stadium will also be devastating for our working waterfront.
-Between the traffic congestion it will bring, the navigational risks it will pose to shipping vessels, and the land-use conflicts it will create – there’s no way for this project to proceed without doing irreparable harm to the waterfront and the tens of thousands of good jobs it sustains.
+Between the traffic congestion it will bring and the land-use conflicts it will create – there’s no way for this project to proceed without doing irreparable harm to the waterfront and the tens of thousands of good jobs it sustains.